Shinya Aoki: Fighting and Entertainment Group

+Hirota fight

 On December 22, 2009, it was announced that Aoki would not be taking on fellow DREAM fighter Tatsuya Kawajiri, but would be fighting Sengoku Lightweight Champion, Mizuto Hirota.
 In his pre-fight interview Aoki stated that he felt insulted with the short notice changes as he was looking forward to battling it out with one of the world's other top lightweight competitors in Kawajiri.
 Aoki's opponent Hirota just came off a spectacular win over longtime friend of Aoki's, Satoru Kitaoka to become the new Sengoku Lightweight champion.
 The fight between Aoki and Hirota was considered to be one of the main events of the night along with Satoshi Ishii vs. Hidehiko Yoshida and the K-1 bout Masato vs Andy Souwer.

-Aoki defeated Hirota with a brutal submission (hammerlock) that broke Hirota's arm in the first round at 1:17.
-He then proceeded to get in the face of his downed opponent and give him the finger then, get up and run around the ring doing the same to the crowd before leaving the ring.
+Aoki defeated Hirota with a brutal hammerlock submission that broke Hirota's arm in the first round at 1:17.
+In a moment which attracted great controversy, Aoki then proceeded to get in the face of his downed opponent and give him the finger, after which got up and ran excitedly around the ring doing the same to the crowd before leaving.
+Despite the crowd actually cheering him back, pundits found the act extremely offensive and unsportsmanlike. among them Dream executive Keiichi Sasahara and Aoki's own trainer Yuki Nakai.

+Aoki would apologize for his behavior in his post fight interview, stating "after my fight, I was excited, and so I did something rude that I should apologize for.
+But that showed just how excited I was over that fight."
+He still defended his action: "when I had his arm behind his back, I could feel it popping, I thought, 'Well, this guy's pride just won't let him tap, will it?'
+So without hesitation, I broke it.
+I heard it break, and I thought, 'Ah, there, I just broke it.'
+I was stopped afterward, but even if I hadn't been, continuing to break it more would have been fine by me."
+As a result of his actions following his win, Aoki was dismissed as an instructor at the Paraestra Kasai gym, though he kept training under Nakai and representing Paraestra.